vipickering/vincentp/website/_posts/2013-12-18-meaningful-debate.md

 When a speaker addresses the audience, they are starting a 1 to many conversation, so in order to diagnose the problem let's first understand how a conversation works and at what points it breaks down.

-There has been a great deal of research done on the conversation model, in particular [Dr Paul Pangaro](http://interactiondesign.sva.edu/people/faculty/paul-pangaro-phd/){:rel="external"} has done a [large amount of work](http://vimeo.com/43677920){:rel="external"}in this area, de-constructing the effective conversation model in to it's constituent components so that we can understand and write software to have meaningful conversation.
+There has been a great deal of research done on the conversation model, in particular Dr Paul Pangaro has done a [large amount of work](http://vimeo.com/43677920){:rel="external"}in this area, de-constructing the effective conversation model in to it's constituent components so that we can understand and write software to have meaningful conversation.

 Dr Paul Pangaro uses the acronym **C-L-E-A-T** which is broken down in to these parts: